ExpressGateway/express-gateway.io/docs/policies/expression.md

 ---
 layout: doc-section
 title:  "Expression"
-doc-order: 4.80
+doc-order: 5.70
 ---

 ### Description

-The Expression policy allows you to execute arbitrary JavaScript code in secured Sandbox.
+The Expression policy allows you to execute arbitrary JavaScript code in secured shared memory or "sandbox".

 ### Usage